blaylockbk/Ute_WRF/README.md

     trim_map.py......................trims wrf data.
 Useful if you have a large domain and only want a section

     wind_calcs.py....................convert from UV components to speed and direction, vice versa, etc.

+    staggered_to_mass.py.............converts U and V variables on a staggered grid to the mass point value.

 ####Modificaitons